ipfs/ipfs-docs/docs/how-to/command-line-quick-start.md

     ::: danger NEVER EXPOSE THE RPC API TO THE PUBLIC INTERNET

-    The API port provides admin-level access to your Kubo IPFS node.
+    The API port (by default `5001`) provides admin-level access to your Kubo IPFS node.
 See [RPC API v0 docs](../reference/kubo/rpc.md) for more information.

     :::